top of page

 • Ophthalmologists with eyelid fellowship training (oculoplastic surgeons)

-Higher expertise often means higher surgical fees, but also more natural results and fewer risks.
+Oculoplastic surgeons typically perform this surgery every day.
+This experience can reduce complication rates and improve precision.
+Eyelids are millimeter-level structures.
+Higher expertise often means higher surgical fees, but it also leads to more natural results and fewer risks.

-2. Type of anesthesia
+2. Type of Anesthesia

-Lower eyelid surgery or combined cases often require IV sedation, which increases the anesthesiologist and OR fees.
+Upper eyelid surgery can sometimes be performed under local anesthesia, which reduces cost.
+Lower eyelid surgery or combined cases often require IV sedation, which increases the anesthesiologist and operating room fees.

-3. Operating facility
+3. Operating Facility

 Denver has: